mllam/weather-model-graphs/README.md

 `weather-model-graphs` is a package for creating, visualising and storing message-passing graphs for data-driven weather models.

 The package is designed to use `networkx.DiGraph` objects as the primary data structure for the graph representation right until the graph is to be stored on disk into a specific format.
-This makes the graph generation process modular (every step outputs a `networkx.Digraph`), easy to debug (visualise the graph at any step) and allows output to different file-formats and file-structures to be easily implemented.
+This makes the graph generation process modular (every step outputs a `networkx.DiGraph`), easy to debug (visualise the graph at any step) and allows output to different file-formats and file-structures to be easily implemented.
 More details are given in the [background and design](#background-and-design) section below.

 ## Installation